Updated: 3 days ago

 I usually have an intense memory of the dream during the following day.
 But an unexpected feature of my lucid dreams is that the experience can eventually become incomprehensible.
 This means that I often only have a very hazy memory of it after just a week or two.
 It’s like the experience is too different from the rest of my daily mindset and sense perception such that it doesn’t fully register in my long-term memory.
 The plot of the lucid dream is often too complicated and it can get lost over time.
 So some of it is simply ignored and involuntarily forgotten.

 By definition dreams are personal and anecdotal.
 I can’t fully describe the content of my own lucid dreams to you.
 This would be in the same way that I can’t accurately explain my qualia of yellow.
 But obviously you yourself can repeat the experiment in your sleep.
+Therefore you don’t have to take my word for it if you become interested.
+For me it started off by seeing coloured imagery such as brightly lit halls and momentary sleep paralysis the odd time for many months before the lucid dreams became much more intricate.
 Do our emotions change passively during sleep as if we’re just watching an emotive movie?
 Or might it be that our own emotions are been involuntarily stimulated in a dream to forcefully make us feel a certain way?
 Studying dreams is a convenient profession as your work begins when you go to sleep!
 Sleeping is one of my unique talents!

 When I become conscious in a dream it’s viscerally, palpably apparent to me that I’m physically in an unreal reality that’s in a different location to where I first went to sleep.
 By that I mean outside of my usual location which is looking forwards in my head.
 It’s almost as if a dream is being viewed looking backwards behind your eye.
 The visual content is exceptionally intricate, though in a bizarre way.
 In fact it’s as bizarre as the narrative.
 Perhaps it’s sometimes the weird scenes that are actually guiding the narrative.
 The thought patterns of the unconscious disembodied dream are often intensely strange upon becoming lucid.
 I then eventually wake up back in my bed.
 I understand the anarchy only takes place during sleep.
 Waking reality is normal.